inflearn logo

 • File creation/deletion: touch file, rm file (Windows: echo > file)

-• Verification: If you can see your current location and files using pwd/ls, your basic understanding is complete.
+• Verification: If you can see your current location and files using pwd/ls, you have completed the basic understanding.

 4) Git & GitHub Basics (approx. 2 minutes)